sonos/torch-to-nnef/docs/tutos/1_getting_started.md

 ## <span style="color:#6666aa">**:material-step-forward:  Step 6.**</span> :fontawesome-brands-rust: Making a minimal rust program

-Ok, we have our model asset we confirmed it run well from tract cli, now let's integrate it in a rust program.
+Ok, we have our model asset we confirmed it run well from tract cli and Python, now let's integrate it in a rust program.

 We will build it step by step, but note that the code is very similar to this [tract example](https://github.com/sonos/tract/tree/main/examples/nnef-dump-mobilenet-v2).